The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 If you plan on visiting mosques and other religious sites, you need to wear a headscarf (if you’re a woman) and clothes that cover your whole body, including ankles and wrists.

-However, in other places in Oman, you can technically wear whatever you want.
-With that said, it’s always nice to respect the local culture and cover your knees and shoulders when you can.
+You can technically wear whatever you want in the desert and mountain areas.
+In cities and smaller towns, it’s always nice to respect the local culture and dress modestly.
 And don’t forget to bring a hat to protect yourself from the sun!

 💛 Is Oman Safe to Visit?